China’s Lantern Festival: A Guide to China's Age-Old Celebration

 The real Chinese Valentine’s Day?

 Although it’s no longer the case today, the Chinese Lantern Festival was closely associated with love in ancient China.
-So much so, in fact, that some say that it’s the real traditional Chinese Valentine’s Day, a designation usually reserved for describing the Qixi Festival.
+Some say it was a traditional Chinese Valentine’s Day, a designation now usually reserved for the Qixi Festival.

 In ancient times, there were strict curfews that were meant to keep people inside after dark.
 Due to traditional gender norms, women were also generally expected to stay indoors at all times, regardless of whether or not there was a curfew in place.